OpenGamma/JSurface3D/README.md

 ### Cleanup: ###

-    surface.die('all'); // all is an optional Boolean, use it to clear up after all surfaces.
+    surface.die(true); // optional Boolean, use it to clear up after all surfaces.

 &copy; 2013 - present by OpenGamma Inc. and the OpenGamma group of companies